The Arrays in C#

 string[] strArray = new string[] {“abc”,”def”,”ghi”,”klm”};

-An example of declaring, initiating and accessing array elements
+An example of declaring, initiating, and accessing array elements

-Let us start by a simple example of declaring and initializing an int type array of five elements.
-This is followed by using a for loop with array length property to access and display the array elements:
+This is followed by using a C# for loop with the array length property to access and display the array elements:

-using System; class array_demo { static void Main() { //Declaring and initializing an array int[] intArr = new int[] { 15, 35, 50, 75, 100 }; for (int l = 0; l < intArr.Length; l++) { Console.WriteLine(intArr[l]); } Console.ReadLine(); } } |
+using System; class array_demo { static void Main() { //Declaring and initializing an array int[] intArr = new int[] { 15, 35, 50, 75, 100 }; for (int l = 0; l < intArr.Length; l++) { Console.WriteLine(intArr[l]); } Console.ReadLine(); } }

 The result: